-- 2. The magus informs Gen that "it is inevitable that in the hands of the common people [stories] get debased" (p.
+- 1. Sophos's father believes that the people of Sounis should forget the old gods.
+Sophos explains, "[My father] says that a country with two sets of gods is like a country with two kings.
+No one knows which to be loyal to" (p.
+77).
+Do you agree?
+What are the advantages and disadvantages of having two (or more) systems of belief?
+What conflicts might arise as a result?
+Do you think Sophos's father's comparison of religions and monarchs is apt? - 2.
+The magus informs Gen that "it is inevitable that in the hands of the common people [stories] get debased" (p.
 85).
 Do you agree or disagree?
 How can you decide which is the "most accurate" version of a tale (p.
 85)?
 Is there such a thing?
 Thinking about the fairy tales, folktales, and legends you know, which stories have several familiar variations?
 How have these stories changed over time? - 3.
 The magus reveals that he was the sole member of his family to survive the plague years.
-Gen, who dislikes many of his relatives, ponders, "I have an overabundance of relations, and I wonder if I am better off than you" (p.
+Gen. who dislikes many of his relatives, ponders.
+"I have an overabundance of relations, and I wonder if I am better off than you" (p.
 135).
 Do you think it's better to have many relatives you dislike, or to be alone? - 4.
 Several times, Sophos is startled by Gen's comments about his family and background.
 What surprises him?
 Why?
 How does Gen reshape or defy other characters' perceptions of class and hierarchy? - 5.
 Why doesn't Gen tell the magus about the gods in the temple?
-The magus asks Gen if he "won't tell [him] or can't," and Gen replies, "Can't" (p.
-231).
+The magus asks Gen if he "won't tell [him] or can't." and Gen replies.
+"Can't" (p.
+230).
 Why can't Gen tell him?

-- 6. The magus says with regret, "[Ambiades] would have made a fine magus if he could have stopped being the grandson of a duke" (p.
-269).
+- 6. The magus says with regret. "[Ambiades] would have made a fine magus if he could have stopped being the grandson of a duke" (p.
+268).
 What does he mean?
 How does Ambiades's awareness of his position impact his actions and decisions?
 To what extent are Sophos's actions similarly dictated? - 7.
 How does the magus's attitude toward Gen change?
 What evidence do you see of this?
 How does Gen's attitude toward his companions change?
 How does this influence his plans? - 8.
 Were you surprised by the ending?
 Why or why not?
-How does Gen, as a first-person narrator, skirt around the truth?
+How does Gen. as a first-person narrator, skirt around the truth?
 What hints does he drop about himself, and what information does he withhold?
 What other techniques does the author use to hide or to hint at Gen's true purpose?
 In retrospect, do any lines strike you as being ironic, foreshadowing the ending, or having a second meaning? - 9.
 Do you agree with Eddis's decision to destroy Hamiathes's Gift?
 What does she lose by destroying it?
 What does she gain? - 10.
 Eugenides says he would rather die than be burdened by immortality: "There is something horrible and frightening and, I'd discovered, very, very painful about being trapped in this life when it is time to move on" (p.
-273).
+272).
 What are the advantages and drawbacks to being impervious to death?
 Is this a suitable gift for a god to give a king?
 If you were offered a chance at immortality, would you take it?